autoSteve/ha-solcast-solar/README.md

 ##### Theory of operation

 Automated dampening first builds a "consistently best" set of (more than one) half-hourly generation periods for the past fourteen days from [estimated actual data](#key-input-estimated-actual-data-from-solcast).
 It then compares that to [generation history](#key-input-actual-pv-generation-for-your-site) for these periods (excluding periods where export limits may have been hit by [optional export limiting](#optional-input-site-export-to-the-grid-combined-with-a-limit-value)), and then selects the highest actual generation value from a majority of similar best periods.
 This value determines whether external factors are likely impacting generation, and is used to calculate a "base" dampening factor.

+As auto dampening is looking to identify when shading is affecting your solar generation it will discard 'non-best PV generation' days.
+These are days when PV generation is reduced due to cloud, rain, etc.

 Because forecast periods vary from best estimates due to cloud cover, the base factor is then altered before it is applied to forecasts by using a logarithmic difference calculation.
 If the forecast solar generation varies significantly to the best estimated solar generation that was used to determine the base dampening factor, then it is adjusted so it has little impact (i.e. adjusted closer to a factor of 1.0).
 This determination is made based on the value of every forecasted interval, so each day will likely have different factors applied.